🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 • Bio is whatever the creator types into the box.

-None of these three tell you what the audience is actually made of.
-To get that read, you need to break the audience itself into segments and look at the composition.
+None of these tell you what the audience is actually made of.
+To get that read, you have to break the audience itself into segments and look at the composition.

 The 4-type audience breakdown

-Inside Impulze, every Influencer Report includes a section called Audience Details → Followers Types.
-It splits the creator's audience into four segments that always add up to 100%.
+Inside every Impulze Influencer Report, the Audience Details → Followers Types section splits the creator's audience into four segments that always add up to 100%.

 1. Real Followers